Do you dream of angling 7-pound largemouth from your pond?

 #6 Out-compete The Weeds

 Think twice before adding cattails.
 Cattails are healthful, but may spread quickly and reduce diversity.
-Remove all cattails and common reed if your pond is shallow.
+Remove all cattails, canary grass and common reed especially if your pond is shallow.
 Avoid Elodea, coontail, and Najas grass.
 Those water-weeds will bind your lures.
 The types of water plants you want are the kind that will not tangle your lure unless you fish close to shore.
 Living Waters recommends spreading obligate wetland seed from the water line to 12″ over the moisture line on the embankments.
 We offer a bulk seed mix of Kansas native hygrophyte seed.

 #7 Provide Frog Habitats